dave111111111/CPU_AI_Telegram/README.md

 You can convert text into lifelike speech using the `/tts` command.
 Customize the voice by choosing the language and speaker.

 💬 Chat Command:
-To chat with the bot, use the "/chat" command followed by your message.
-For instance, you can send "/chat what is Wikipedia?" to start a chat with the bot.
+To chat with the bot, use the `/chat` command followed by your message.
+For instance, you can send `/chat what is Wikipedia?` to start a chat with the bot.
 You can also send PDF or TXT documents to the bot for discussion; it will process them and respond to your questions.
-To chat with files, use the "/chat_with_files" command followed by a question related to the files.
+To chat with files, use the `/chat_with_files` command followed by a question related to the files.

 📃 Summarize Text Command:
-Use the "/summarize_text" command to summarize text.
+Use the `/summarize_text` command to summarize text.
 Specify the minimum and maximum percentage of the summary along with the text you want to summarize.

 🎙️ Summarize Audio Command:
-The "/summarize_audio" command allows you to transcribe and summarize audio files.
+The `/summarize_audio` command allows you to transcribe and summarize audio files.
 Provide the file name, language, and desired summary percentage.

 📺 Summarize YouTube Video Command:
-Summarize YouTube videos with the "/summarize_yt_video" command.
+Summarize YouTube videos with the `/summarize_yt_video` command.
 Provide the video link, language, and summary percentages.

 🎙️ Speech Enhancement Command:
-Improve audio quality by uploading your audio file and using the "/speech_enhancement" command.
+Improve audio quality by uploading your audio file and using the `/speech_enhancement` command.

 🗑️ Clean Files Command:
-Use the "/clean_files" command to remove files you've sent to the bot.
+Use the `/clean_files` command to remove files you've sent to the bot.

 🤖 Chat with Models:
 Chat with AI models by using the "/chat" command followed by your message.

 💬 Chat with Embeddings:
-For more advanced chat capabilities, use the "/chat_with_files" command followed by your message.
+For more advanced chat capabilities, use the `/chat_with_files` command followed by your message.

 📁 File Management: